| | Vitamin D

 may be due to a genetic error in vitamin D metabolism, usually renal tubular

+dysfunction.
 Insufficient sunlight can create vitamin D

 deficiency by preventing the conversion of 7-dehydrocholesterol to